PODCAST EPISODE 133:

 #4: Government benefits are always (or never) better than private sector products

-Now, the long-term care program.
+The long-term care program.
 This program hasn’t been around as long as the others that you have access to as a federal employee, but a lot of people say, “Oh, that’s too expensive.”
 Right?
 Or, “Oh, it must be the greatest program because it’s what the government is giving us.”
 Right?
 I mean, there’s fallacy in both of those ideas.
-So the real question is in the likelihood, the likelihood that you are going to need some sort of long-term care services, how on earth are you going to pay for them?
+The real question is in the likelihood, the likelihood that you are going to need some sort of long-term care services, how on earth are you going to pay for them?

 If it turns out that the federal long-term care program, when you’ve reviewed it, top to bottom and compared to what is available in the private sector to solve that very problem.
 If you determine that the FLTCIP program is right for you, then great.
 But we don’t want you to blindly believe that.
 We want it to be because you’ve thought through the different aspects of what that program can do for you and you’ve open-mindedly look to the private sector to see what else is available and compared them evenly.